liferay/liferay-docs/deployment/articles/05-upgrading-to-liferay-7-2/05-preparing-a-new-liferay-server.markdown

 [TOC levels=1-4]

-As you progress toward upgrading your @product@ database, it's best to prepare a new server for hosting @product-ver@.
-You'll use this server to run the
+To upgrade your @product@ database, prepare a new server for hosting
-@product@ database upgrade and run @product-ver@.
-In this way your current production server continues running while you configure a new server to host
+@product-ver@.
+You'll use this server to run the database upgrade and run
-@product-ver@ exactly the way you want.
+@product-ver@.
+Then you can run your production server while you're configuring a new server to host @product-ver@ exactly the way you want.

 | **Note:** these steps can be done in parallel with any of the upgrade
 | preparation steps: planning for deprecated apps, testing upgrades on a